ngrx/platform/docs/schematics/ionic.md

 ng generate store State --root --module app.module.ts
 ```

-**Note**: when you generate components (like containers) they are generated with a `styleUrls` pointing to the `.scss` file.
-But by default, Ionic doesn't include styles directly in each component, so, you will probably need to remove that line from the components you create with `ng`.
-You would remove a line similar to this:
+**Note**: When you generate components (like containers) they are generated with a `styleUrls` pointing to the `.scss` file, but by default Ionic doesn't include styles directly in each component.
+So, you will probably need to remove that line from the components you create with `ng`.
+You will remove a line similar to this:

 ```TypeScript
   styleUrls: ['./login.component.css']